GKalliatakis/Keras-Application-Zoo/README.md

 - Proposing new features
 - Becoming a maintainer

-### We Develop with Github
+### :octocat: We Develop with GitHub
-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 When you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/GKalliatakis/Keras-Application-Zoo/blob/master/LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-### Report bugs using Github's issues
+### Report bugs using GitHub's issues
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/GKalliatakis/Keras-Application-Zoo/issues); it's that easy!